Skip to main content

 Receive data from Graylog

 To receive data from Graylog with a Tenzir pipeline, you need to configure a new output and setup a stream that sends data to that output.
-The example below assumes that Graylog sends data in GELF to a TCP endpoint that listens on 1.2.3.4 at port 5678.
+The example below assumes that Graylog sends data in GELF to a TCP endpoint that listens on IP address 1.2.3.4 at port 5678.

 Configure a GELF TCP output